Manage List Items

 If a customer list is already created, and a new mandatory attribute is added, mobile users will be forced to fill it the next time they check in a customer and click on the edit icon.

-Unique value - Activating this option will ensure that there is only one value for this attribute in the list among all items.
-This can be useful if you want to ensure there is no duplicate, like for an outlet code serving as the primary key.
+- Unique value - Activating this option will ensure that there is only one value for this attribute in the list among all items.
+This is useful if you want to ensure there is no duplicated entries, like for an outlet code serving as the primary key.

-We can use Meta expression to define scenarios where a list atribute is locked from editing.
+We can use Meta expression to define scenarios where a list attribute is locked from editing.

 The meta expressions can be set depending on the target type i.e. SQL Query or Attribute variable of a Item/User/Client